lazincastro/lazincastro/README.md

 # Hello, I'm Lazaro. 👋

 ## About Me
-- 🔭 I’m currently working on Globant
+- 🔭 I’m currently working with Linux and Openshift
 - 🌱 I’m currently learning Java
 - 💬 Ask me about whatever you want
 ## Connect with Me